eunbeen-hong/eunbeen-hong/README.md

 👄 SeeSay: helping the deaf to speak. \
 🎵 LyriKOR: NLP project to translate English lyrics to Korean with syllable constraint. \
 🖼️ Diffusion Deception Detector: CV project on how to distinguish real images from diffusion generated images \
+😡 Madcamp: Immersively developed one app/web service per week for a month.
+Four different projects in my repository.

 ---